akhilsr9206/Full_Stack/README.md

-# Full_Stack
-Personal Profile Webpage
+# Personal Profile Webpage
+## 📌 Project Description
+This project is a simple personal profile webpage created using basic HTML and CSS.